Melina Perez: Return to the independent circuit (2015–2022)

 On October 5, 2017, she left the title vacated due to injury, ending her reign at 350 days.

 After a two-year absence of in-ring activity, Melina returned on June 11, 2018, at promotion A Matter of Pride Wrestling to face off against The Boy Diva Rick Cataldo.
 The following month Melina attacked Cataldo with a bouquet of flowers given to Cataldo as a sign of affection by Vinny Pacifico.
 On April 4, 2019, Melina defeated Sonny Kiss at A Matter of Pride's Divamania in a match that qualified her to compete in the Chris Kanyon Memorial Battle Royal to determine the company's inaugural Champion; she was eliminated by eventual winner, Eddy McQueen.
 In August 2019 Perez faced Jamie Senegal in singles match at A Matter of Pride in a winning effort.
 Melina continued her feud with Rick Cataldo at A Matter Of Pride, notably attacking him on his wedding night and trying to convince Rick's husband Vinny Pacifico-Cataldo to stand up for himself against his abusive life partner.

 Melina debuted for Outlaw Wrestling on June 20, 2019; teaming with Bull James in defeating Anthony Greene and the Platinum Hunnies, and picked up her first singles win for the promotion on August 15, defeating Solo Darling.
 Melina began turning heel during her match against Kimber Lee on September 26; feigning an injury before attacking Lee and defeating her.
 Post-match, Melina cemented her heel turn by attacking Lee and an injured Willow Nightingale, leading to a grudge match on November 9, which Melina won over Nightingale.

-On May 7, 2022, Melina wrestled against Scarlett Bordeaux at Wrestle Pro Mayhem.
-The Match was won by Scarlett Bordeaux.
+In April 2021, Melina debuted for Southwest Wrestling Entertainment as the villainous manager for Big Cazz XL (the former Big Cass in WWE).
+On May 7, 2022, Melina was defeated by Scarlett Bordeaux at WrestlePro Mayhem.
+On September 16, 2022 Melina was defeated by Mandy Leon in a fatal four way match for the MCW Women's Title at MCW Ladies Night, which also featured Gia Scott and Leila Grey.